numpy/numpy/doc/source/reference/arrays.classes.rst

    :exc:`TypeError` is raised.

    .. note:: In addition to ufuncs, :func:`__array_ufunc__` also
-      overrides the behavior of :func:`numpy.dot` and :func:`numpy.matmul`.
-      This even though these are not ufuncs, but they can be thought of as :ref:`generalized universal functions<c-api.generalized-ufuncs>`
+      overrides the behavior of :func:`numpy.matmul`, even though it is not a ufunc.
+But it can be thought of as :ref:`generalized universal functions<c-api.generalized-ufuncs>` (which are
-      (which are overridden).
-We intend to extend this behaviour to other relevant functions.
+      overridden).
+Indeed, we intend to rewrite :func:`numpy.matmul` as such, and possibly do the same to other relevant functions, such as :func:`numpy.median`, :func:`numpy.argsort`, etc.

    Like with some other special methods in python, such as ``__hash__`` and ``__iter__``, it is possible to indicate that your class does *not*